Rico-febrian/elt-pipeline-with-airflow-for-travel-business/README.md

 ## 📬 Feedback & Articles

-Thanks for checking out this project!
-If you have feedback, feel free to share.
+**Thank you for exploring this project!** If you have any feedback, feel free to share, I'm always open to suggestions.

-I also write about my learning journey on Medium — [check out my articles](https://medium.com/@ricofebrian731) and connect with me on [LinkedIn](https://www.linkedin.com/in/ricofebrian).
+Additionally, I write about my learning journey on Medium.
+You can check out my articles [here](https://medium.com/@ricofebrian731).
+Let’s also connect on [LinkedIn](https://www.linkedin.com/in/ricofebrian).

 ---